ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 Posting available items for others to view.
 Removing items from the platform.
 Marking items as borrowed or taken.
-Communication via the app, email, or text to coordinate item pickup.
-Arranging pickup/drop off with the donor
+Communication via the chat-app, email, or text to coordinate item pickup/drop off to Arrange pickup/drop off with the donor

 ## Implementation